Big speed

 Licensed Clinical Professional Counselor

 Tabitha McMichael is a licensed Clinical Professional Counselor with a Master of Arts in Clinical Mental Health Counseling.
-With 15 years of experience in the human services field, Tabitha specializes in counseling adults with issues related to depression, anxiety, trauma, relationships, and LGBTQ+ concerns.
-She utilizes an eclectic approach to counseling, blending person-centered therapy with strengths-based cognitive behavioral counseling.
+She has worked in the human services field since 2006.
+Tabitha specializes in counseling adults with issues related to depression, anxiety, trauma, relationships, and LGBTQ+ concerns.
+She utilizes EMDR as well as an eclectic approach to counseling, blending person-centered therapy with strengths-based cognitive behavioral counseling.
 Tabitha partners with clients to remove barriers to healing, focusing on belief patterns that hinder clients from reaching their desired goals while prioritizing their strengths and preferences.

 Terra Ogle